denyo/helm-charts/charts/nginx/README.md

 ## Changelog

+### 3.0.0

+- Upgrade to `networking.k8s.io/v1` ingress

 ### 2.0.1

-- stop deploying configmap if no values are set
+- Stop deploying configmap if no values are set

 ## Usage